djmhunt/TTpy/README.md

+python Human Probabilistic Decision-Modelling(pyHPDM) is a framework for modelling and fitting the responses of people to probabilistic decision making tasks.

 This code has been tested using ``Python 2.7``.
 Apart from the standard Python libraries it also depends on the [SciPy](http://www.scipy.org/) libraries.
 For those installing Python for the first time I would recommend the [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda/).

 The framework has until now either been run with a run script or live in a command-line (or [jupyter notebook](http://jupyter.org/)).